 Freshmen Retention Rate

 The freshmen retention rate is a sign of how many full-time students like a college or university well enough to come back for their sophomore year.
 At Community College of Rhode Island this rate is 56%, which is a bit lower than the national average of 68%.

 Community College of Rhode Island Undergraduate Student Diversity

 During the 2017-2018 academic year, there were 13,684 undergraduates at CCRI with 5,821 being full-time and 7,863 being part-time.

 How Much Does Community College of Rhode Island Cost?overall average net price of CCRI is $5,878.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of CCRI, see our tuition and fees and room and board pages.

 Student Loan Debt

-How Much Money Do CCRI Graduates Make?students who graduate with a bachelor's degree from CCRI make about $30,500 a year during their first few years of employment after graduation.
-Unfortunately, this is 23% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do CCRI Graduates Make?bachelor's degree recipients from CCRI make around $30,500 per year during the early years of their employment.
+This is about 23% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of Community College of Rhode Island